Integral input-to-state stability of unbounded bilinear control systems: Introduction

 In this article we establish the abstract theory to overcome such issues.
 More precisely, we study infinite-dimensional bilinear control systems of the abstract form

-where $A$ generates a $C_0$-semigroup on a Banach space $X$ and $B_{1}$ and $B_{2}$ are possibly unbounded linear operators defined on Banach spaces $\tilde{X}$ and $U_{2}$ respectively.
-The nonlinearity $F:X\times U_{1}\to \tilde{X}$ is assumed to satisfy a Lipschitz condition and to be bounded in the sense that
+where $A$ generates a $C_0$-semigroup on a Banach space $X$ and $B_{1}$ and $B_{2}$ are possibly unbounded linear operators defined on Banach spaces $\widebar{X}$ and $U_{2}$, respectively.
+The nonlinearity $F:X\times U_{1}\to \widebar{X}$ is assumed to satisfy a Lipschitz condition and to be bounded.
+In Section \ref{sec2} we present the details of this abstract framework and derive the main result, which, in terms of integral ISS, see also Definition \ref{def:ISS}, reads as follows.

-In Section \ref{sec2} we present the abstract framework and prove the main theoretical results.
-Under weak conditions on the operators $B_1$ and $B_2$, we discuss existence of global (mild) solutions to \eqref{intro:bilin} and provide several ISS estimates.
-Furthermore, we give conditions on $B_{1}$ assuring that uniform exponential stability of the semigroup and iISS are equivalent notions for System \eqref{intro:bilin}.
-We continue with an example of infinitely many scalar ODE's in Section \ref{sec3} which justifies the use of Orlicz spaces in the abstract results from Section \ref{sec2} The guiding example for this research work is the following bilinearly controlled Fokker--Planck equation with reflective boundary conditions, which has recently appeared in \cite{BreitenKunisch,Hartmannetal},
+\begin{mainresult}[Theorem \ref{thm2}] The bilinear system \ref{eqn1} is integral ISS, if the linear systems $\Sigma(A,[0,B_1],F)$ and $\Sigma(A,[0,B_2],F)$ are integral ISS. \end{mainresult} In order to prove this statement we show existence of global mild solutions to \ref{intro:bilin} by classical fixed point arguments under the weak conditions on the operators $B_{1}$, $B_{2}$.
+We conclude by applying our abstract result to the example of a bilinearly controlled Fokker--Planck equation with reflective boundary conditions, which has recently appeared in \cite{BreitenKunisch,Hartmannetal}.

-on a bounded domain $\Omega$, where $\alpha:\Omega\to \R$ is sufficiently smooth and $\rho_{0}$ is an initial condition in $L^{2}(\Omega)$.
-In Section \ref{sec:FP} we show that such systems satisfy suitable integral input-to-state estimates and provide a more general class of related examples tractable within the above abstract framework.